itsmama22-ctrl/iFixGuide/content/posts/battery/iphone-fast-charging-not-working.md

 ---
-title: iPhone Fast Charging Not Working?
-8 Ways to Fix Slow Charging
+title: "iPhone Fast Charging Not Working?
+8 Ways to Fix Slow Charging"
-description: >-
-  Fast charging not working on iPhone?
-Learn requirements and fix fast charging issues to charge iPhone to 50% in 30 minutes.
+description: "Fast charging not working on iPhone?
+Learn requirements and fix fast charging issues to charge iPhone to 50% in 30 minutes."
-date: '2026-01-06'
+date: "2026-01-06"
-publishDate: '2025-10-19'
+publishDate: "2026-01-06"
-keywords:
-  - iPhone fast charging not working
-  - fast charge not working
-  - iPhone charges slowly
-  - enable fast charging
-  - 20W charging not working
+keywords: ["iPhone fast charging not working", "fast charge not working", "iPhone charges slowly", "enable fast charging", "20W charging not working"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 Fast charging gets iPhone to 50% in 30 minutes.
 When not working, this guide fixes it.